The Camino Frances is the most well known and travelled pilgrimage route to Santiago.

 Spain is suffering from high levels of youth unemployment so keep in mind that more care needs to be taken with your belongings in the cities.

 Traditionally, accommodation on the Camino is in government-run or private albergues.
-Nowadays with the Camino attracting a variety of walkers, not just those on a pilgrimage, there is wonderful accommodation on offer, from fantastic historical buildings now turned into hotels to Rural Casas and family-run hotels.
+Nowadays with the Camino attracting a variety of walkers, not just those on a pilgrimage, there is wonderful accommodation on offer, from fantastic historical buildings now turned into hotels known as Paradors, through to Casa Rurales and family-run hotels.

-For those who worry about their ability to walk and carry all their belongings in a heavy rucksack – you can relax – your luggage can be picked up each morning and delivered to your next destination leaving you free to take in the scenery and enjoy your walk.
+For those who worry about their ability to walk and carry all their belongings in a heavy rucksack don’t worry, you can get your main luggage picked up each morning and delivered to your next destination leaving you free to take in the scenery and enjoy your walk.

 The 33 stages of the Camino